Blog Home

 Structural barriers include the size of the organisation, freedom in participation, turnover rate, and reward systems.

-The personal disagreement involves grudges between team members, individual’s self-esteem, their goals, and expectations.
+Personal disagreement involves grudges between team members, individual self-esteem, goals, and expectations.

 Conflicts in the work team are not always destructive.
 Sometimes, it outlines management work more effectively.
-Healthy conflicts lead to a better understanding of team goals, ensure innovative ideas, and enhance problem solving approach.
+Healthy conflicts lead to a better understanding of team goals, ensure innovative ideas, and enhance problem-solving approaches.

-Here are some tips that managers and team leaders can follow to handle conflicts effectively:
+Tips for managers and team leaders to handle team conflicts effectively

 Employees are the pillars of an organisation.
-Everyone needs recognition, credit for the hours, time and sweat he/she put in.
-Everybody has a unique perspective, opinion, idea, and outlook on topics related to day to day decisions.
+Everyone needs recognition, and credit for the hours, time and sweat he/she put in.
+Everybody has a unique perspective, opinion, idea, and outlook on topics related to day-to-day decisions.
 Some handle unfavourable situations well while others may not have the same potential.
 Accepting conflicts is a sign of good team management.
-Being ignorant about the inner conflicts in the team results in low productivity, fall in turnover and shortage of resources.
+Being ignorant about the inner conflicts in the team results in low productivity, a fall in turnover and a shortage of resources.

 Creativity is an art that is mastered by intellectual minds.
-Arguments, debates, the difference in opinions, and ideas does not always bring harm to the team.
+Arguments, debates, the difference in opinions, and ideas do not always bring harm to the team.
 Many times, conflicts act as a catalyst to foster employee productivity and growth.
 Brainstorming is possible only when the mind works under pressure.
-Thinking profoundly in uncertain situations increases the chance to generate innovative ideas, strategies, and method.
+Thinking profoundly in uncertain situations increases the chance to generate innovative ideas, strategies, and methods.

-It is important for managers to study human behaviour of each individual in their teams.
-Managers are entitled to keep a close look at the behaviour, performance, reaction of individuals in the team.
+Managers need to study the human behaviour of each individual in their teams.
+Managers are entitled to keep a close look at the behaviour, performance, and reaction of individuals in the team.
 A good measure of testing an individual’s personality is Carl Jung’s and Isabel Briggs Myer’s typological approach.
 This test categorizes an individual into one of the 16 personality types.
-This information helps to figure out personality traits of an individual, based on which correct roles can be assigned to them.
+This information helps to figure out the personality traits of an individual, based on which correct roles can be assigned to them.

 • Analysing the situation